2 Robin Way

 Currently sessions are available on Tuesday, Wednesday and Thursday evening and various times Friday day and evenings.

 Parking is possible either on the drive or directly outside my house.

 |Face to face counselling:||Yes|

-Appointments last for 50 minutes and please contact me for available dates and times.
-From Monday 7th November 2016 daytime appointments will also be available.
+Appointments last for 50 minutes with day and evening available please contact me for available dates and times.

 Types of client